 TELL A STORY

 Choose an interesting shell and imagine it has a special power.
 Make up a story about what it can do, where it has been, and who has touched it.
 A group tale can be extra fun.
 Sit together in a circle and pass the shell around.
 As each person holds the shell, he or she adds a few sentences to the story.
 Silly or serious, your tale will be one of a kind—just like each of the shells you find!

 TIPS & TRICKS

-Before you pick up any treasures from a beach, be sure it’s not against the law.
-Also make sure the shelled creatures you pick up are not living.
+Before you collect any seashells from the beach, be sure it’s not against the law where you are.
+Also make sure the shells you pick up are empty.